Macroeconomics & International Finance Seminar Series Presents: Yuriy Gorodnichenko

 Presenter: Dr. Truong Vu, IPAM and MSU Description: We present a framework for the gradient flow of sharp-interface surface energies that couple to embedded curvature active agents.
 We use a […]

 Presenter: Katja Hanack, Founder and CEO, New/Era/Mabs Description: Nanobodies combine remarkable simplicity with surprising power.
-Their small size allows them to reach targets that remain inaccessible to conventional antibodies, while […]
+Their small size allows them to reach targets that remain inaccessible to conventional antibodies, while maintaining high specificity and stability.
+Their compact architecture allows them to access targets that conventional antibodies cannot reach, yet they preserve the specificity and power […]

 Macroeconomics and International Finance Seminar: Dean Corbae